-Drinking cucumber juice is a relatively new phenomenon but like other fruit and vegetable juices, it is a highly concentrated source of nutrients that can deliver a number of health benefits.
-Cucumber juice is prepared from cucumbers, which are long and dark green vegetables bearing the scientific name Cucumis sativus.
+Drinking cucumber juice is a relatively new trend, but like other fruit and vegetable juices, it is touted as a possibly highly concentrated source of nutrients that can deliver a number of health benefits.
+Cucumber juice is prepared from cucumbers (Cucumis sativus), which are long, dark green vegetables.
 This creeping vine plant is cultivated in many countries around the world, but it is primarily grown and distributed from China.
-Cucumbers are coated in a thick, waxy skin that helps to keep them fresh, making these vegetables highly prized in culinary applications.
+Cucumbers are coated with a thick, waxy skin that helps to keep them fresh, making these vegetables highly-prized in culinary applications.
 However, juicing this simple vegetable is another great option to access a concentrated form of its many healthy nutrients.

-According to the USDA National Nutrient Database, peeled cucumbers (and therefore its juice) are possibly rich in water, vitamin K, vitamin C, copper, magnesium, potassium, B-family vitamins, vitamin A, dietary fiber, electrolytes and other polyphenolic compounds that can impact the body.
-Unlike many other fruit juices, cucumber juice is much easier to make at home then to find in a store, since it isn’t particularly common.
-There are many different ways you can improve the flavor of cucumber juice or customize the recipes, making this a delicious and simple vegetable juice that can have a noticeable impact on your overall health.
+According to the USDA National Nutrient Database, peeled cucumbers (and therefore its juice) are possibly rich in water, vitamin K, vitamin C, copper, magnesium, potassium, some B-family vitamins, vitamin A, dietary fiber, electrolytes, and other polyphenolic compounds that can impact the body.
+Unlike many other fruit juices, cucumber juice is much easier to make at home than to find in a store, since it isn’t particularly common.
+There are many different ways in which you can improve the flavor of cucumber juice or customize the recipes, making this a delicious and simple vegetable juice that can have a noticeable impact on your overall health.

 Benefits of Cucumber Juice

-Some of the most important health effects of cucumber juice include strengthening the kidneys, controlling bleeding disorders, increasing bone mineral density, fighting cancer, boosting nervous system function, managing hormone production, improving the immune system, supporting vision health, optimizing the metabolism and keeping you hydrated, among others.
+Some of the most important health effects of cucumber juice may include strengthening the kidneys, controlling bleeding disorders, increasing bone mineral density, having anticancer potential, boosting nervous system function, managing hormone production, improving the immune system, supporting vision health, optimizing the metabolism and keeping you hydrated, among others.

-Immune Function: Notable levels of vitamin C in this juice make it a great choice for boosting the immune system.
-It can stimulate the production of white blood cells, which are the body’s first line of defense, and also behaves as an antioxidant, seeking out and neutralizing harmful free radicals.
+Notable levels of vitamin C in this juice can make it a great choice for boosting the immune system.
+It can stimulate the production of white blood cells, which are the body’s first line of defense.
+It also behaves as a potential antioxidant, seeking out and neutralizing harmful free radicals.

-Hormone Balance: People associate calcium with bone health but the level of calcium in your blood is also a key determinant behind your hormonal balance.
-If your thyroid gland or pituitary gland begins to malfunction, high levels of calcium from this juice can help keep your hormone levels normal.
+People associate calcium with bone health but the level of calcium in your blood is also a key determinant of your hormonal balance.
+If your thyroid gland or pituitary gland begins to malfunction, the possibly higher levels of calcium from this juice can help to compensate, keeping hormone levels normal.
 Ultimately, you will want to visit your physician for any ongoing hormonal issues.

-Detoxify the Body: Cucumber juice has a very high water content, and these vegetables are known to be great for hydration.
+Cucumber juice has possibly high water content, making these vegetables great for maintaining hydration.
 In juice form, particularly if you add a bit more water to improve the consistency, you can ensure that your body is adequately hydrated all day!
 It also provides soothing effects and nourishment to the skin, according to a review in the journal Fitoterapia.

-Bleeding Issues: If you suffer from bleeding issues, ranging from bloody noses or heavy menstruation to hemorrhoids and bleeding gums, you may be deficient in vitamin K. This vitamin, found in very high levels in cucumber juice, can help trigger coagulation in the body and speed the healing of damaged tissues.
+If you suffer from bleeding issues, ranging from bloody noses or heavy menstruation to hemorrhoids and bleeding gums, you may be deficient in vitamin K. This vitamin, found in potentially high levels in cucumber juice, can help trigger coagulation in the body and speed the healing of damaged tissues.

-Nervous System: Calcium functions as an electrolyte in certain situations and plays a very key role in nervous system communication to the muscles.
-The high level of this vitamin in this juice means that your physical activities will be optimized and your body will be firing on all cylinders.
+Calcium functions as a potential electrolyte in certain situations and plays a key role in nervous system communication to the muscles.
+The possibly high level of this vitamin in this juice may help optimize your physical activities and your body will be firing on all cylinders.

 According to the Pharmacognosy Reviews journal, cucurbitacins, bio-active compounds present in cucumbers, have the anticancer potential.
-Some of the active ingredients and plant lignans found in cucumbers have been directly linked to anti-cancer effects, making this juice not only an effective preventative measure against cancer but also a great supplemental treatment to slow its spread.
+Some of the active ingredients and plant lignans found in cucumbers have been directly linked to anti-cancer effects, making this juice a healthy addition to your diet.

-Vision: Moderate amounts of vitamin A, in addition to other antioxidants found in this juice, can help to protect our vision health as we age.
-Macular degeneration is caused by oxidative stress in the center of the retina, making it more difficult to see, but this juice can eliminate those free radicals before they can do serious damage.
+Possibly moderate amounts of vitamin A, in addition to other antioxidants that may be found in this juice, can help to protect our vision health as we age.
+Macular degeneration is caused by oxidative stress in the center of the retina, causing strain in vision, but this juice can eliminate those free radicals before they can do serious damage.
 According to the International Research Journal of Pharmacy and Pharmacology, regular low doses of cucumber can help in delaying cataractogenesis (cataract formation).

 How to Make Cucumber Juice

-The type of cucumber you choose may make a slight difference in the overall nutrient content of the juice; the three main types are seedless, pickling and slicing.
+The type of cucumber you choose may make a slight difference in the juice’s overall nutrient content; the three main types are seedless, pickling and slicing.
 For juicing purposes, you want the seedless or slicing variety.
 If you want to keep the dietary fiber benefits of cucumber juice, you will want to blend the cucumber, rather than juice and strain it.
-You may also want to add a bit of water in this case, or the consistency of the juice may be too thick.
+You may also want to add a bit of water, in this case, to prevent the consistency of the juice from being too thick.